z0mby/Personal-Projects/README.md

 # Personal-Projects
-Personal projects created by myself
+Personal projects used to exercise the programming muscle.
+Planned to include multiple languages in the future.